bbrodt/uberfire-docs/docs/tutorial/ufTasks.md

     }
 }
 ```

-Two @DataField attributes to bind the template with the view Java class, a click handler for the "New Project" button and a method to add a project.
+The two **@DataField** attributes bind the template elements with the view Java class by their element IDs.
+The **<div>** element with id="projects" declares a class attribute that identifies a special GWT list component we will use to display our Projects list.

-This method should receive as parameters the projectName and a boolean representing if the project is active in the screen.
+The **@EventHandler** method is a click handler for the "New Project" button.
+When the button is clicked, it passes the event on to the Presenter by calling its **newProject()** method.

-##Time to see our view working.
+###Time to see it work!
-Refresh the browser, let GWT Super Dev mode do its magic, and we should see the New Project button.
+Refresh the browser, let GWT Super Dev mode do its magic.
+When the New Project button is clicked, we should see our alert dialog:

 ![New Project Clicked](newProjectClicked.png)

-##New Project Screen
+###New Project Popup
 The next step of our project is to provide a real implementation for the New Project button.
-To achieve this, let's create these classes on org.uberfire.client.screens.popup package:
+We will use a popup modal dialog to achieve this; create these classes in org.uberfire.client.screens.popup package:

-**NewProjectPresenter.java**
+_NewProjectPresenter.java_
 ```
 package org.uberfire.client.screens.popup;